nimaaskarian/br/README.md

 book Building A Second Brain, with diaries). but actually supports any way of categorizing that you prefer.

-you can use `br parad` to initialize a PARAD structure inside your br vault.
+you can use `br init` to initialize a PARAD structure inside your br vault.

+## tags
+you also may need tags, tags are handled via symlinks. `br init` also creates a `.tags` directory inside your br vault.

 ## naming
 there are two types of entries in term of their naming. named or dated.